Css-Stylus-Styles/Goolge-Gemini-Light_Theme/readme.md

 -       mess with the font height

 - Width of the whole interface is nto wroking right (fix  and investigate this )

+- simplify the installtion guide using a template there are things in the template that will not change even in multiple sessions
+ - every template shoud folllow a similar structure
+-  instllattion
+- config options
+- Fonts if necessary
+- inportant considerations
+- screenshots
+- Liscene